Paluma Dam Good

 Due to the technicality of the course it will take considerably longer than you would run the same distance on the road, so ensure you take adequate food and water to cover you for the duration you expect.

-Water: Outer Limits will have some nutrition available for purchase at the event, this includes, Gels, Energy Cookies and Electrolytes.
+Water: Outer Limits will have some nutrition available for purchase at the event, this includes, gels, energy bars and electrolytes.
 The only water on the course is from natural running sources, so take appropriate purification means, drink the water at your own risk (Sam does) or carry sufficient for the entire course.
 A map of the course will be available for viewing at the start of each event.

 Facilities: There are toilets located at the Race HQ

-Lunch: A bbq lunch will be provided at the end of the race for race participants.
+Lunch: A bbq lunch will be provided by the Paluma Community Group at the end of the race, free for race participants.

 6km course map